 “The JV combines ewz’s long-established extensive knowledge of the Swiss market and Enron’s trading and risk management expertise,” said Dr. Ammann, managing director of ewz.
 “The synergies will enable ewz to offer more choice in products and services to its customers,” Dr. Amman added.

-“In this joint ventureV Enron is looking forward to work together with an established and forward-thinking market player like ewz with its many years of experience in the operation of hydraulic power plants and its well-established customer relations,” said Peter Heydecker from Enron who will be co-CEO of the JV.
+“In this JV Enron is looking forward to work together with an established and forward-thinking market player like ewz with its many years of experience in the operation of hydraulic power plants and its well-established customer relations,” said Peter Heydecker from Enron who will be co-CEO of the JV.
 “This agreement will provide ewz with an increasingly competitive position in the changing Swiss power market,” said Peter Kreuzberg from Enron who is commercially in charge of the risk and optimisation aspects of the JV.
 “The JV will be the ideal partner for other independent municipal players to also allow them to bring more benefits to their customers,” Peter Heydecker added.

 # # #